iredmail/docs/howto/monitor.incoming.and.outgoing.mails.with.bcc.md

 [TOC]

-This tutorial describes how to configure your iRedMail server (OpenLDAP backend) to monitor incoming and outgoing mails with BCC, via iRedAdmin-Pro or phpLDAPadmin.
+This tutorial describes how to configure your iRedMail server to monitor incoming and outgoing mails with BCC, via iRedAdmin-Pro or other tools.

 ## Manage BCC settings with iRedAdmin-Pro